SebastianUA/terraform/aws/examples/kinesis_analytics/README.md

-# Work with KINESIS via terraform
+# Work with KINESIS_ANALYTICS via terraform

-A terraform module for making KINESIS.
+A terraform module for making KINESIS_ANALYTICS.

 ## Usage